Programme spring 2026

 Emigrant Meets Immigrant at the Museum

-Aida Ibricevic, PhD, Postdoc REMEO
+Aida Ibricevic, PhD, Postdoc REMESO

 This paper uses the theoretical framework in Peggy Levitt’s book Artifacts and Allegiances: How museums display the nation and the world, to examine museum displays at the House of Emigrants in Växjö.
 How does the emigrant and immigrant stories in the museum contribute to a better understanding of nationalism and cosmopolitism?
 Using autoethnography, my own émigré-immigré identities, analysis of The New Land and Our Stories exhibits, I ask whether Levitt’s positioning of the Swedish museum on the nationalism-cosmopolitanism continuum is still relevant for the rapidly shifting migration landscape in Sweden and the transforming Swedish museum?
 The paper relies on interviews with museum staff, a discussion with Ola Larsmo, the author of Swede Hollow, and analysis of museum artifacts, brochures, and audio guides.
 The paper is a contribution to the forthcoming Migrant Stories volume by Peter Leese and Gabriel Abarca-Brown (Eds.)
 (Liverpool University Press in 2026/27).

-Room: KO301, Kopparhammaren 2, Campus Norrköping.
+Room: KO301, Kopparhammaren 2, Campus Norrköping

 May 27